wri/forma-clj/README.md

 Getting Started
 ===============

+I recommend trying out  [labrepl](git://github.com/relevance/labrepl.git).
+To get this done, make sure to remove the "autodoc" line from the dev dependencies!

-Some stuff on how to actually use this damned project, tips on Clojure development.
+Some other stuff on how to actually use this damned project, tips on Clojure development.

 REPL and Visor
 --------------